Blog Details

 How do you know if you are in a bull or a bear market and if the end is near?
 You don’t.
 However, some warning signs may provide general guidelines.

 1. P/E Ratios.
 The price of a stock divided by its earnings gives the price-to-earnings ratio, typically called the “PE.”
 Historically, the average P/E ratio is around 20 to 25.
 Anything below that amount would be considered a good investing ratio, but anything above that amount would be riskier.
-In using such a broad brush, it is important to understand that different industries may have different PE ratios.
+When using such a broad brush, it is important to recognize that PE ratios vary across industries.

 In March 2025, Tesla stock’s PE was 117 but was as high as 940 for a short time.
 The issue becomes whether the company’s value warrants such sums or whether investors are speculating on future earnings without regard to value.

 2. Buffett Ratio.
-Warren Buffet uses a broader gauge: the total US stock values divided by the gross domestic product (GDP).
-If the ratios get too high, Buffets expects a paltry return (and many speculate that is why he is now (2025) sitting on 1/3 of a trillion dollars in cash in his fund.)
+Warren Buffett uses a broader gauge: the total US stock values divided by the gross domestic product (GDP).
+If the ratios get too high, Buffett expects a paltry return (and many speculate that is why he is now (2025) sitting on 1/3 of a trillion dollars in cash in his fund.)

 There are many prudent ways to invest in the market.
 One method is called The Ladder, where instead of investing your whole $1000,000 in one stock, you invest, say, $10,000 a month for 10 months in the same stock.